 Did you know that NMU is one of only 16 U.S. institutions granted a license for study abroad programs in Cuba?
-This summer, Professor Amy Orf led 13 students on the university’s first Faculty-Led Study Abroad program in Cuba.
+In the summer of 2012, Professor Amy Orf led 13 students on the university’s first Faculty-Led Study Abroad program in Cuba.
 Students had the opportunity to visit three different cities and over a dozen different cultural and historical sites in just eight days.

-For more details about the Winter 2012 program in Cuba, and information about the upcoming 2013 Cuba trip, read the following Q&A with Professor Orf:
+For more details about the Winter 2012 Cuba FLSA, and information about future Cuba trips, read the following Q&A with Professor Orf:

 I chose to take students to Cuba so they could experience firsthand the history and culture of this neighboring country that has been off-limits to U.S. citizens for so long.

-Click here to read about the firsthand experience of two NMU students in Cuba this summer.
+Click here to read about the firsthand experience of two NMU students who traveled to Cuba.

 This was NMU’s first Faculty-Led Study Abroad program in Cuba.
 Recent changes in U.S. regulations regarding educational travel in Cuba now allow for short-term study abroad; prior to that, students had been required to spend an entire semester in Cuba to qualify for an educational license.
 In January 2011 NMU entered into an agreement with the Universidad de Matanzas – Camilo Cienfuegos in Matanzas, Cuba, approximately 50 miles east of Havana, whereby NMU students can enroll and study there.